mayanordin/STA141B_FinalProject/index.md

 <div align="justify">

-Figure 4 reveals the distribution of job availability across different industries.
+Figure 4 reveals the frequency of job availability across different industries.
 Industries like technology, business, and healthcare generally have the highest job frequencies, indicating these sectors are driving much of the job market.
 On the other hand, industries like retail and manufacturing appear to have significantly fewer job listings, suggesting either lower demand or a more stabilized workforce in these sectors.
 <br><br>
 Furthermore, Figure 5 shows significant variation in job availability across states.
 States typically having larger populations, such as California, Texas, and New York, exhibit a high density of job listings, reflecting their robust economies and diverse industries.
 In contrast, rural or less populous states like Wyoming and Vermont display fewer opportunities, possibly indicating limited industry presence or smaller labor markets.
 <br><br>
-Additionally, Figure 6 graph highlights the proportion of job modes (e.g., remote, hybrid, on-site) in each state.
+Additionally, Figure 6 highlights the proportion of job modes (e.g., remote, hybrid, on-site) in each state.
 Urban and economically developed states tend to have a higher percentage of remote and hybrid opportunities, likely due to the prevalence of tech-driven industries.
 Conversely, states with more traditional or labor-intensive industries, such as agriculture or manufacturing, lean towards on-site roles.
 This shows a clear divide between states embracing flexible work models and those maintaining traditional practices.
 <br><br>
-Lastly, the salary map indicates that states like California, New York, and Washington offer the highest average salaries, often tied to their concentration of high-paying industries such as tech and finance.
+Lastly, Figure 7 indicates that states like California, New York, and Washington offer the highest average salaries, often tied to their concentration of high-paying industries such as tech and finance.
 Meanwhile, states in the Midwest and South generally offer lower average salaries, reflecting regional economic disparities.
 Interestingly, some states with a lower cost of living may still provide competitive salaries in niche industries, presenting unique opportunities for job seekers.
+<br><br>
+Our tables reveal that PwC leads in both job postings and median salary, with 500 listings and a median salary of $182.15k per year, highlighting its strong market presence and competitive compensation.
+In contrast, Walmart, despite being second in job postings, offers a significantly lower median salary of $40.56k per year, demonstrating variability in job quality among top employers.
+Additionally, the median salary across industries underscores the dominance of Law, Business, and Tech, with median salaries exceeding $120k, whereas Retail and Media have the lowest median salaries at $60k and $67.5k, respectively.

+These findings highlight key labor market trends: industries such as Law and Tech continue to attract top talent through high pay, while high-volume employers like Walmart prioritize volume hiring over competitive compensation.
+This disparity emphasizes the importance of balancing both job quantity and quality when evaluating employment opportunities.
 </div>

 ### VIII.
 Conclusions